-Public Wi-Fi is extremely handy, but it also tends to make Windows users quite vulnerable to tracking, throttling, and region-based content blocking by unauthorized agents.
-Thus, if you are working from a café, accessing streaming libraries abroad, or just trying to avoid annoying ads, you may be one of the many who resort to VPNs for protection.
-However, there is a problem: the tool you choose must be a proper mix of simplicity and uniform performance. iTop VPN is a product that claims to serve as a simple solution for Windows users’ everyday privacy needs.
-Based on a couple of weeks of using the product in typical home and travel scenarios, it looks like a simple tool more focused on easy accessibility rather than offering advanced settings.
+Public Wi-Fi is extremely handy.
+However, it also tends to make Windows users quite vulnerable to tracking, throttling, and region-based content blocking by unauthorized agents.
+Thus, if you are working from a café, accessing streaming libraries abroad, or just trying to avoid annoying ads, you may resort to VPNs for protection.
+However, there is a problem.
+The tool you choose must be a proper mix of simplicity and uniform performance.

 Installation and First Impressions